perezjprz19/perezjprz19/README.md

 - 👩‍🎓 I'm currently working on my AAB in Business Management with a focus in Programming and Development
 - 😅 I'm currently learning everything
 - 🖥️ I'm looking to start a career in web development
-- 📖 Fun fact: I love to read Fantasy and Detective Stories
+- 📖 Fun fact: I ❤️ to read Fantasy and Detective Stories

 </div>